 First Come First Served

 In FCFS the job with the earliest arrival rate is selected when the server becomes available (Hall, 1991).
-This is probably the most well-known scheduling system and applied in many situation, for example in stores.
-Sometimes FCFS is referred to as a lack of a queueing discipline because this is a very ‘natural’ way of solving queues.
+This is probably the most well-known scheduling system and applied in many situations, for example in stores.
+Sometimes FCFS is described as a lack of a queueing discipline because this is a very ‘natural’ way of solving queues.
 FCFS minimizes waiting time variance for a single queue per server (Hall, 1991).
-In FCFS multiple queues can be treated as one queue, since the products are served based on their arrival time regardless what queue they are in (Bertrand, Wortmann, & Wijngaard, 1998).
+In FCFS multiple queues can be treated as one, since the products are served based on their arrival time regardless what queue they are in (Bertrand, Wortmann, & Wijngaard, 1998).
 Therefore, FCFS relegates all flow control to the sources and thus when several queues feed the same server these job streams are not protected from each other.

 As sketched in Figure 1.
 Production Network, there is a difference in arrival rate.
 Jobs A are unprotected from the frequent arrival of jobs C and B, and thus jobs A have to wait until all the jobs which arrived earlier are dealt with.
 Even though there might only be one job of A it might have to wait a long time before it is processed if a lot of other B and C jobs are waiting.
 Because every production system has variability (i.e. arrivals) in its sources, a queueing discipline should perform well regardless of an ill-behaving source (Demers, Keshav, & Shenker, 1989).
-Ill-behaving meaning that they claim are large portion of the capacity, which might not be desirable when other jobs are required for fulfilling orders or have priority.
+Ill-behaving jobs claim a large portion of the capacity, which might not be desirable when other jobs are required for fulfilling orders, or should be considered higher priority.

 Shortest Processing Time

-A quite popular queueing discipline used in manufacturing is the Shortest Service Time (SPT) (Hopp & Spearman, 2008) (Bertrand, Wortmann, & Wijngaard, 1998).
+A quite popular queueing discipline used in manufacturing is the Shortest Process Time (SPT) (Hopp & Spearman, 2008) (Bertrand, Wortmann, & Wijngaard, 1998).
 The Shortest Process Time gives priority to the jobs which are processed in the shortest amount of time.
 In comparison to FCFS, SPT reduces the average cycle time.
-Because the number of jobs in the queue will always be equal to or less than the number of jobs using any other queueing discipline with the same arrival and process times (Schrage, 1968).
-This effect increases when the utilization increases, when the variation of process time increases and the number of machines per workstation decreases (Bertrand, Wortmann, & Wijngaard, 1998).
+This is because the number of jobs in the queue will always be equal to or less than the number of jobs using any other queueing discipline with the same arrival and process times (Schrage, 1968).
+This effect increases when the utilization increases, when the variation of process time increases, or if the number of machines per workstation decreases (Bertrand, Wortmann, & Wijngaard, 1998).

 Earliest Due Date

-Earliest Due Date (EDD) is a scheduling method, with the characteristic of urgency (Goldberg, 1977).
+Earliest Due Date (EDD) is a scheduling method with the characteristic of urgency (Goldberg, 1977).
 Such a discipline can be found in an emergency room.
 Patients who require immediate medical attention clearly benefit more from this discipline than FCFS.
 Yet the functioning of EDD is best when the due dates, for example measured in days, have little variance between them (Jackson, 1961).
 Determining a due date can be a hassle, unforeseen events can change the due date and complicate the use of this discipline (Ouelhadj & Petrovic, 2009).

 Static Queueing Disciplines